thaihangchung7/thaihangchung7.github.io/_notes/archie.md

 I didn't run the numbers but I think an overwhelming majority of Linux-ers use a Thinkpad as their primary driver.
 Maybe it's because both Linux and Thinkpads (at least before the era of dongles) share a lot of themes such as modularity, usability, and reliability.
 The hardware is not that big of a deal though, I'm pretty sure Linus still codes the Linux Kernel on 2Gb RAM netbooks.

 The point is, instead of opting for a Zoomer laptop, I've managed to snagged a Thinkpad T480 for a good deal.
-I'm obligated to install a veteran distro, in this case [ArchLinux](https://archlinux.org/) (also because Linux is [well supported](https://support.lenovo.com/us/en/solutions/pd031426-linux-for-personal-systems) on Thinkpads).
+For the same reasons mentioned above, I think I'm obligated to install a "hackerman" DIY distro, in this case [ArchLinux](https://archlinux.org/) (also because Linux is [well supported](https://support.lenovo.com/us/en/solutions/pd031426-linux-for-personal-systems) on Thinkpads).

 ## Welcome to the Rice Fields